<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 4. Commonplace

-Commonplace is a UK digital community engagement tool built around map-based, inbound feedback.
-The interface is modern and it's designed to gather community sentiment visually, which works well for the public-facing phase of a planning or energy consultation.
+Commonplace, now powered by Zencity, is a UK digital community insights, engagement and consultation platform built around map-based, inbound feedback, with a track record on UK offshore wind and solar consultations.
+The interface is modern, and it's designed to gather community sentiment visually, which works well for the public-facing phase of a planning or energy consultation.

 Best for: the visual, community-facing layer of a consultation, particularly planning and local engagement.